 PCI is the commonest revascularization method for the treatment of obstructive coronary artery disease.
 An essential component of a successful intervention, especially involving stent implantation, is to inhibit platelet aggregation in order to avoid the development of ischemic complications.
 To this end, patients are treated with antiplatelet therapy both before and following the PCI procedure.50

-It is perhaps remarkable that, despite the well documented inter-individual variation in response to aspirin and P2Y12 inhibitors, no assessment of patient response is routinely made in clinical practice.
-Furthermore, the prevailing agenda in the field of PCI practice is to minimize the bleeding risk for post stent patients by cutting down the time patients are on dual antiplatelet therapy for.51 Whilst most trials have dropped the P2Y12 inhibitor early and left the patient on aspirin alone, there have been studies stopping the aspirin early and retaining either clopidogrel alone or ticagrelor as the sole antiplatelet agent.52-54 Given the well documented prevalence of hyporesponsiveness to clopidogrel55 (and to a lesser extent both prasugrel and ticagrelor), and the historic association with ischemic complications, such strategies taken in the absence of any personalized measures of response are difficult to justify.
+Despite currently missing validated treatment alternatives, it is nevertheless remarkable that, despite the well documented inter-individual variation in response to aspirin and P2Y12 inhibitors, no assessment of patient response is routinely made in clinical practice.
+Furthermore, the prevailing agenda in the field of PCI practice is to minimize the bleeding risk for post stent patients by cutting down the time that patients are on dual antiplatelet therapy.51 Whilst most trials have dropped the P2Y12 inhibitor early and left the patient on aspirin alone, there have been studies stopping the aspirin early and retaining either clopidogrel alone or ticagrelor as the sole antiplatelet agent.52-54 Given the well documented prevalence of hypo-responsiveness to clopidogrel55 (and to a lesser extent both prasugrel and ticagrelor), and the historic association with ischemic complications, such strategies taken in the absence of any personalized measures of response are difficult to justify.

-In reality, therefore, while it is not currently common practice to test for platelet function in patients undergoing PCI with stents, there remains a significant percentage of patients who experience adverse outcomes while receiving DAPT, either bleeding events due to low on-treatment platelet reactivity or thrombotic events due to hyporesponsiveness to antiplatelet therapy.56 There is therefore potential utility for assays for platelet reactivity to monitor the individual response to DAPT following PCI, in order to optimize effectiveness by identifying the ideal therapeutic window between the risks of bleeding and thrombosis (Figure 2).41, 57 For example, in the large randomized, controlled CREATIVE trial, 1078 patients were stratified to standard or intensified antiplatelet therapies based on TEG® PlateletMapping® Assay results.
-For patients who showed low responsiveness to clopidogrel treatment, an intensified antiplatelet treatment regime significantly improved clinical outcomes with reduced rates of adverse cardiac and cerebrovascular events 18 months following PCI, without increasing the risk of major bleeding.58 There is an increasing amount of data from East Asia which suggests that patients have more resistance to DAPT compared with European and American populations, potentially due to genetic factors such as the higher prevalence of CYP2C19 polymorphisms in this population.59 A literature review of studies published in East Asian centers revealed a body of data focused on the use of the TEG® PlateletMapping® Assay to escalate DAPT treatment and personalize post PCI antiplatelet therapy.60 This may be particularly pertinent given the recent evidence suggesting benefit from early single antiplatelet therapy using clopidogrel alone.53, 54
+In reality, therefore, while it is not currently common practice to test for platelet function in patients undergoing PCI with stents, there remains a significant percentage of patients who experience adverse outcomes while receiving DAPT, either bleeding events due to low on-treatment platelet reactivity or thrombotic events due to hypo-responsiveness to antiplatelet therapy.56 There is therefore potential utility for assays for platelet reactivity to monitor the individual response to DAPT following PCI, in order to optimize effectiveness by identifying the ideal therapeutic window between the risks of bleeding and thrombosis (Figure 2).41, 57 For example, in the large randomized, controlled CREATIVE (Clopidogrel Response Evaluation and AnTi-platelet InterVEntion in High Thrombotic Risk PCI Patients, NCT01779401) trial, 1078 patients were stratified to standard or intensified antiplatelet therapies based on TEG® PlateletMapping® Assay results.
+For patients who showed low responsiveness to clopidogrel treatment, an intensified antiplatelet treatment regime significantly improved clinical outcomes with reduced rates of adverse cardiac and cerebrovascular events 18 months following PCI, without increasing the risk of major bleeding.58 There is an increasing amount of data from East Asia which suggests that patients have more HTPR with DAPT compared with European and American populations, potentially due to genetic factors such as the higher prevalence of CYP2C19 polymorphisms in this population.59 A literature review of studies published in East Asian centers revealed a body of data focused on the use of the TEG® PlateletMapping® Assay to escalate DAPT treatment and personalize post PCI antiplatelet therapy.60 This may be particularly pertinent given the recent evidence suggesting benefit from early single antiplatelet therapy using clopidogrel alone.53, 54